bagesh-dubey-au9/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 319. ### What is Concurrent Rendering?
-     The Concurrent rendering makes React apps to be more responsive by rendering component trees without blocking the main UI thread.
-It allows React to interrupt a long-running render to handle a high-priority event. i.e, When you enabled concurrent Mode, React will keep an eye on other tasks that need to be done, and if there's something with a higher priority it will pause what it is currently rendering and let the other task finish first.
+     The Concurrent rendering makes React apps more responsive by rendering component trees without blocking the main UI thread.
+It allows React to interrupt a long-running render to handle a high-priority event. i.e, when you enable Concurrent Mode, React will keep an eye on other tasks that need to be done, and if there's something with a higher priority, it will pause what it is currently rendering and let the other task finish first.
 You can enable this in two ways,
      ```javascript
      // 1.
 Part of an app by wrapping with ConcurrentMode
      <React.unstable_ConcurrentMode>